rafailsialakis/Cyclic-Redundancy-Check/README.md

-# CRC.py
+# Cyclic Redundancy Check

 ## Overview
-`crc.py` is a Python script for calculating Cyclic Redundancy Check (CRC) checksums.
+Implementation of CRC in **python**.
 CRC is widely used in data transmission and storage for error-checking purposes.
 This script allows users to compute CRC values for given input data using configurable polynomial and initial values.

 ## Installation